spatialos/UnrealGDKTestGyms/USER_MANUAL.md

   * When your deployment has started running, click Play in the Unreal Editor to connect a PIE client to your Cloud Deployment.
   * In the clinet, use the mouse and WASD to move the camera.
   * Press `K` to trigger a ClientTravel for the PlayerController to the same deployment.
 If you've moved your camera, pressing `K` should visibly snap the camera back to the position that the camera spawned in (indeed, it is spawning again).
 If this happens, the test has passed.
+  * Set the Server Default Map to ClientTravel_Gym (Edit > Project Settings > Maps & Modes > Default Maps)
+  * Create a Cloud deployment in `unreal_gdk_starter_project` named `client_travel_gym`.
+  * Launch the game in PIE mode, connecting to the corresponding Cloud Deployment.
+  * Press K to trigger a ClientTravel for the PlayerController to the same deployment.
+It should be visible in PIE as your position in the map will be reset.

 ##### Multiworker World Composition gym
 * Tests server's without authoritive player controllers still replicate relevant actors